Why Reparations Should Not Be Dismissed As Some Crazy…

 Like the subjective rights and freedoms that blacks have won over the years, we are all too aware that those on whom we make these claims will never willingly accept liability or relinquish what is due to us — it took four hundred years for the chains to be removed after all.

 All manner of barriers has been erected to thwart the effort even before it gets going.
 Of primacy among some in the white community is the “my family was not engaged in slavery” abdication.
 Wrong!
-Slavery was an institutionalized, capitalist economic superstructure that redounds to the socio-economic and political development of western civilization from the 15th century on.
-Contemporary western economic world system was built on the back of slavery and is sustained because of the fundamentals created during its epoch.
+Slavery was an institutionalized, capitalist economic superstructure that redounds to the socio-economic and political development of Western civilization from the 15th century on.
+The contemporary Western economic world system was built on the back of slavery and is sustained because of the fundamentals created during its epoch.
 If we are to embrace the principle that everything has to have some genealogical root, then slavery is the cradle of the current world system.

 Slavery was the transformational tool that set western capitalism on a path of high development and reparations give identity to this historical fact.